Probable Event Constrained Optimization and A Data-embedded Solution Paradigm: The Probable Event Constraint (PEC)

+First, while the PECO (\ref{PCCSP}) can be considered an alternative to the CCO (\ref{CCO}), it's worth noting that the PEC (\ref{PCC}) has a different logic meaning from the conventional chance constraint.
+Let $x^*_{\rm P}$ denote the optimal solution of PECO (\ref{PCCSP}) and $\check{\xi}$ be an arbitrary outcome of $\xi \in \Upxi$, the logical meaning of the PEC (\ref{PCC}) is: ``$g(x^*_{\rm P},\check{\xi}) \le 0$\textit{ holds if $\check{\xi}$ is a probable outcome of $\xi$.}" Further let $x^*_{\rm C}$ denote the optimal solution of the classic CCO (\ref{CCO}), we recall the following logical meaning of chance constraint for comparison purpose: ``\textit{The probability of} $g(x^*_{\rm C},\check{\xi}) \le 0$ \textit{should not be less than} $1-\beta$ \textit{(or, the probability of} $g(x^*_{\rm C},\check{\xi}) > 0$ \textit{should not be bigger than $\beta$)}."

-Since the PCCO (\ref{PCCSP}) and CCO (\ref{CCCSP}) share the same objective function, the difference between them resides in the constraints.
-Let $P:\Upxi\rightarrow [0,1]$ denote the probability distribution function of $\mathbb{P}[\xi=y]$, i.e., $\mathbb{P}[\xi=y] =P(y)$, whose detailed expression may be unknown.
-Recall the logical meaning of PCC explained at the beginning of this section and let $\Upxi_\alpha=\{ \xi \in \Upxi \,|\,P(\xi)\ge \alpha\}$, the particle\footnote{In this paper, particle means sample, realization, or data.}-based deterministic formulation of the feasible space of $x$ that is specified by the PCC (\ref{PCC}) is given as
+Since the PECO (\ref{PCCSP}) and CCO (\ref{CCO}) share the same objective function, the difference between them lies in the constraints.
+If the mathematical expression of $P(\xi)$ is known, the feasible space of $x$ specified by the PEC (\ref{PCC}) is given as